Post

 audience

-Before the panel, we talked a lot about how we actually wanted it to go.
-We knew we weren’t going to teach a bunch of professionals anything nuanced about trading, and trying to force it would’ve come off wrong.
-So instead, we focused on what we could offer - a real perspective on how students see the space, what we’re paying attention to, and what we think matters.
-In essence, if the Robinhood guy was in the room we wanted to make sure we had something relevant for him (and presumably for other senior professionals).
-We also didn’t want it to feel scripted.
-Most panels already sound too polished and just become background noise, and especially from lots of experience at PMT, I know the second people start checking their phones, it’s over, so the half hour panel was all extemporaneous.
+We knew we weren’t going to teach a bunch of professionals anything nuanced about trading, so instead, we focused on what we could offer - a real perspective on how students see the space, what we’re paying attention to, and what we think matters.
+From experience, I know the second people start checking their phones, it’s over, so the panel was mostly extemporaneous to allow space for improvisation.

-This was also my first time speaking in front of a crowd of senior professionals, as opposed to a room full of students, it was a great opportunity to push a new boundary for me.
+This was my first time speaking in front of a crowd of senior professionals, as opposed to a room full of students: it was a great opportunity to push a new boundary for me.
 The panel ended up being one of the most attended at the conference, and it made the rest of the event smoother.
 At afterparties there were few cold intros.
-Overall, I had a great time and this opportunity has most certainly been one of the more meaningful moments so far in my career.

 fullBoard